Nigerian stock exchange wants oil majors to list

 But the has been blocked in parliament for years.
 Few think it will pass this year despite President Goodluck Jonathan’s order to get it get it through quickly.

-“It is important to democratize the success of these companies and we believe power is going to be bigger than telecommunications,” Oteh said.
+“It is important to democratise the success of these companies and we believe power is going to be bigger than telecommunications,” Oteh said.

-Nothing has demonstrated Nigeria’s promise as a market more than the success of telecommunications companies like South Africa’s MTN (MTNJ.J).
+Nothing has demonstrated Nigeria’s promise as a market more than the success of telecommunications companies like South Africa’s MTN.